Hermann-web/blog/docs/blog/posts/programming-languages/python/python-code-formatters-sorters-guide.md

         This command recursively formats all `.py` files starting from the current directory and traversing through all subdirectories.

-## Other Python Code Formatters and Sorters
+!!! note "Other Python Code Formatters and Sorters"

     In addition to Black, isort, and YAPF, there are several other Python code formatters and sorters available, each with its own set of features and capabilities.
 Some notable mentions include:

-- __autopep8__: A tool that automatically formats Python code to conform to the PEP 8 style guide.
     - __pyfmt__: A code formatter that aims to balance flexibility and readability, offering customizable formatting options.
     - __pycodestyle__: A tool that checks Python code against the PEP 8 style guide and provides suggestions for improvements.
+    - __blue__: A tool created for the sole reason, of using single quote wherever possible.
+I prefer double quote, so i dont give in much thought

 ## Supercharge Your CI with Formatters